EpsilonSolutions/netscaler-command-reference/docs/authentication/authentication-vserver/authentication-vserver.md

 Default value: ON

 <b>AuthenticationDomain</b>
-Fully-qualified domain name (FQDN) of the authentication virtual server.
+The domain of the authentication cookie set by Authentication vserver

 <b>comment</b>
 Any comments associated with this virtual server.